Git

 * [new branch] serverfix -> origin/serverfix

 It’s important to note that when you do a fetch that brings down new remote-tracking branches, you don’t automatically have local, editable copies of them.
-In other words, in this case, you don’t have a new serverfix branch — you only have an origin/serverfix pointer that you can’t modify.
+In other words, in this case, you don’t have a new serverfix branch — you have only an origin/serverfix pointer that you can’t modify.

 To merge this work into your current working branch, you can run git merge origin/serverfix.
 If you want your own serverfix branch that you can work on, you can base it off your remote-tracking branch: